International Association of Black Professional Firefighters: IABPFF Medal of Honor

-The IABPFF Medal of Honor was established to honor those members whom through their contributions in leadership and activism, mentorship and dedication to the ideals of the IABPFF, is both constant and unyielding.
+The IABPFF Medal of Honor was established to honor those members whose contributions in leadership, activism, mentorship, and dedication to the ideals of the IABPFF are constant and unyielding.
 In 2017, IABPFF conferred its Medal of Honor Award to retired NYFD Lt.
 Ormond Smith.
 He served the Vulcan Society and the IABPFF in service to these ideals.

 Medal of Valor

 The IABPFF Medal of Valor was established to recognize acts upholding the best qualities and aspirations of the professional fire and rescue service.